 The sex recorded on your birth certificate is known as your “legal sex”.

-For example: a trans man, who was originally recorded as female on his birth certificate but who transitioned to live permanently as a man, can use the GRA to change the sex on his birth certificate from female to male.
+For example: a trans man who was originally recorded as female on his birth certificate, but who transitioned to live permanently as a man, can use the GRA to change the sex on his birth certificate from female to male.

 To change the sex on their birth certificate, an individual has to submit an application to a tribunal of doctors and judges.
 The tribunal never meet the applicant, but do have the authority to decide whether or not they can have their gender legally recognised and changed on their birth certificate.